 knowledge and understanding!

 What we’ve gotten done.
-In the first year of the Each One Help One Programs, 20 youmng adults got jobs.
+In the first year of the Each One Help One Programs, 20 young adults got jobs.
 The second year expansion generated over 40 jobs.
-Thus far in 2015, we’re on pace to secure jobs for close to 60 youth.
+These results have occurred in subsequent years with over 400 youth in total getting jobs.

-Also in this year, we’ve started to encourage youth to participate in some job shadowing opportunities.
-This program has started to gain traction with the foster youth and will be expanding through the year.
+Also, we’ve started to encourage youth to participate in some job shadowing opportunities.
+This program has also gained traction with the foster youth and will be expanding each year.

 What can you do to help?
 Please consider taking these steps; (1) send this material to your colleagues and ask them to contact City of Life about giving One Youth a job; (2) Consider giving one youth a job at one of your facilities: (3) Put this information on your website or in social media and encourage people to contact City of Life about the Each One Help One program; (4) Contact City of Life to begin participating in the job shadowing program.

-Once these youth start to work at a job they regain their self-esteem and are prepared to handle their lives financially and in most other dimensions as well.
+Once these youth start to work at they regain their self-esteem and are prepared to handle their lives financially and in most other dimensions as well.

 Please remember, that no child enters foster care because of anything THEY do.
 They get put in foster care because of the bad actions of their parents.